-We all know about the importance of getting the recommended amount of sleep each night, but it’s often easier said than done.
-There can be several factors preventing you getting a good night’s rest from an uncomfortable bed keeping you up at night to having too much screen time before the lights go down (regular culprits will know who they are!).
+We all know about the importance of getting the recommended amount of sleep each night, but (thanks to our busy lifestyles) it’s often easier said than done.
+There can be several factors preventing you getting a good night’s rest, from an uncomfortable bed keeping you up at night to having too much screen time before the lights go down – guilty, as charged.

 Establish a nighttime routine

-According to The British Sleep Council, having a stable nighttime routine is paramount to getting a good night’s rest.
-The average adult needs around seven to nine hours sleep each nigh to feel fully rested.
+According to The British Sleep Council, having a stable nighttime routine is paramount when it comes to getting a good night’s rest.
+The average adult needs around six to nine hours sleep each nigh to feel fully rested.
 See how many you need based on your age: